allmarkedup/purl/README.md

 The core parser functionality is based on the [Regex URI parser by Steven Levithan](http://blog.stevenlevithan.com/archives/parseuri).

-*Please note that version 2 is not backwards compatible with version 1 of this plugin. v1 is tagged and still available should you need it for some reason.*
+*Please note that version 2 is **not** backwards compatible with version 1.x of this plugin. v1.1 is still [available for download](https://github.com/allmarkedup/jQuery-URL-Parser/zipball/v1.1) should you need it for some reason.*

 This plugin requires jQuery to work.
 Tested on 1.4 and above but will probably work on older versions, too.